13 Audience Participation Games for Corporate Events

 The trade show passport game is a commonly used game to drive attendees to the trade show floor to visit the exhibitors’ booths.
 Usually, players receive a card or booklet – like a passport.
 Exhibitors stamp the passports of each player who visits.
 Players who stop at all of the booths earn an entry into a grand prize drawing.

-Digital versions of the game allow the gameplay on your phone.
+Digital versions of the game allow gameplay on your phone.
 Completing challenges could involve getting a code from a booth staffer, watching a demo, stumping the expert or answering the question of the day.
-Digital versions of the game may offer additional reward systems like free spins of the virtual prize wheel.
+SocialPoint’s digital version of the game offers rewards such as earning free spins of the virtual prize wheel.

 10. Scavenger Hunt

 Scavenger hunts are typically photo-based gamification used for team building and collaboration.
 Small groups are organized into teams and sent on an adventure to find a bunch of artifacts or complete a series of challenges.
 The goal is to get small groups talking and working together.